 Meet the WBL Facilitators

-Michael Spagnuolo is the Work Based Learning Facilitator for Regions 1 and 2.
-These areas include Caledonia, Cedar Springs, Comstock Park, East Grand Rapids, Forest Hills, Kenowa Hills, Kent City, Kentwood, Lowell, Northview, Rockford, Sparta, Thornapple Kellogg and students who are visually impaired.
-He visits his students at least once per month, and is responsible for maintaining their attendance records, grades, and collaborating with his team and local schools districts (LEA's) to ensure each student reaches their fullest potential.
+Ben Trentham is the Work Based Learning Facilitator for Regions 1 and 2.
+These areas include Caledonia, Cedar Springs, Comstock Park, East Grand Rapids, Forest Hills, Kenowa Hills, Kent City, Kentwood, Lowell, Northview, Rockford, Sparta, and Thornapple Kellogg He visits his students at least once per month, and is responsible for maintaining their attendance records, grades, and collaborating with his team and local schools districts (LEA's) to ensure each student reaches their fullest potential.

 Mike Kelley - Regions 3 & 4